8 Simple Steps to Planning Your Event

 - Brainstorm guest speaker ideas.

 If you are going to hold some form of conference or panel, then you are going to need to bring in a keynote speaker.
-These are the people that your attendees will want to hear speak on stage as they set the tone for the event.
-You can find a list of event speakers at Keynote Speakers.
+Book Chad Foster as your next keynote speaker and ignite your team’s sales performance.

 - Establish funding sources.